Thanks to our state-of-the-art machinery, Workwear Express can provide you with a range of techniques to apply your logo to a garment of your choice.

 Printing gives you many advantages: it's durable and it can create unique and complex designs using extremely vivid colours' we use the highest quality printing machines to guarantee the highest quality end product to leave you with a smile on your face.
 There are a range of different print techniques available, and one may be more appropriate than the others depending on the garments you are using or the complexity of your logo.
 As an overview we can use screen print, DTG or Transfer - these methods are explained below.

 If your logo has bright and vibrant colours then screen printing could be the best choice for you to bring those colours to life.
 This process is advised for multiple garments with the same design.
 Screen printing uses multi-coloured inks to recreate your logo, which are then applied to the garment through mesh screens.
 Once we have received your logo, it is then separated into different colours for each screen, after each screen the garment will be put under a heat lamp then once each colour screen has been applied the garment will go through a drying process to ensure the ink does not wear or wash out.
 This process is great for a range of different garments from t-shirts to hoodies, this type of logo application works great for big back designs where multiple garments are using the same logo.
-Screen printing is for orders of 20 or more items.
+Screen printing is for larger orders.